ucisysarch/opencvjs/README.md

 ### Tests
 Test suite contains several tests and examples demonstrating how the API can be used.
 Run the tests by launching test/tests.html file usig a browser.

-See `test/minimal-example.html` for a (hopefully) simple working example of how OpenCV JS can be used (wasm version).
-It demonstrates converting to and from canvas ImageData, and creating a simple window.Module object to configure the runtime.

 ### Exported OpenCV Subset
 Classes and functions that are intended for binding generators (i.e. come with wrapping macros such as CV_EXPORTS_W and CV_WRAP) are exposed.
 Hence, supported OpenCV subset is comparable to OpenCV for Python.
 Also, enums with exception of anonymous enums are also exported.